Life Insurance for Diabetics

 As such, if your employer offers life cover through an employee benefits scheme this may be worth considering because usually employees with serious health issues can often get cover through work even if they would have been declined for an individual policy.

-Of course, the essential thing to remember is that you cannot rely on Death in Service Insurance as a permanent insurance solution.
-If you leave your job, retire or are made redundant your cover will cease and you may find yourself looking for cover again and back at square one.
+Company Death in Service Insurance shouldn’t be relied on as a permanent insurance solution.
+If you leave your job, retire, or are made redundant your cover will cease and you may find yourself looking for cover again and back at square one.

 Diabetic Life Insurance Advice

-That’s where Drewberry would be happy to step in and help find out if it’s possible for you to get Life Insurance as a diabetic given your individual circumstances.
+There are a great many factors involved if you’re looking at getting Life Insurance with diabetes, which is why it pays to have a specialist fighting your corner.
+That’s where our advisers can step in and help find out if it’s possible for you to get Life Insurance as a diabetic given your individual circumstances.

 Speak to our advisers completely fee-free today on 02084327333.
-We have access to the entire UK market and can visit each and every appropriate provider so you don’t have to.
+We’re able to search the entire UK market and can visit each appropriate provider so you don’t have to.

 Contact Us